rails/rails/guides/source/action_mailbox_basics.md

 ### Configure Routing

 After an incoming email is received via the configured ingress, it needs to be forwarded to a mailbox for actual processing by your application.
 Much like the [Rails router](routing.html) that dispatches URLs to controllers, routing in Action Mailbox defines which emails go to which mailboxes for processing.
-Routes are added to the `application_mailbox.rb` file using regular expression:
+Routes are added to the `application_mailbox.rb` file using regular expressions:

 ```ruby
 # app/mailboxes/application_mailbox.rb